Darxo/Hardened/README.md

 - NPCs are 10% more likely per **Unstoppable** stack on the target, to use a skill which applies staggered on a hit
 - NPCs are 50% less likely to attack into an active **Rebuke**
 - NPCs are 50% more likely use **Disarm** onto enemies with **Spearwall** or **Riposte**
-- NPCs are 1% less likely to use **Break Free** for every Melee Defense below 20 that they have and 1% more likely per Melee Defense above 20
+- NPCs are 1% less likely to use **Break Free** while in Zone of Control per 1% chance to succeed below 100%.
+And they are 1% more likely to use it per point of Melee Defense
 - NPCs are 20% more likely to try to destroy shields of someone with **Phalanx** perk
 - NPCs are 50% more likely to try to destroy shields of someone with **One with the Shield** perk
 - NPCs are 1% more likely to focus Nachzehrer sitting on consumable corpses for every % of hitpoints missing on them